 Ruth is a lawyer who spent 40 years as an academic specializing in U.S. constitutional law and federal courts.
 Her community activities have included serving on the boards of an interfaith homeless shelter, New Mexico Center on Law and Poverty, and a local public radio station.
 For 10 years, she has been a member of the Santa Fe Campaign Ethics Review Board.
 Her commitment to Creativity for Peace began when her husband, Paul, now an emeritus board member, first learned of the organization.
 She is honored to continue the tradition of a Kovnat on the board.

 Todd has been active for 15 years in private practice as a natural resource attorney and more than 20 years in social justice work.
 He currently serves as Executive Director of SEED, a non-profit organization dedicated to protection of the natural environment and service to the community at large.
 SEED oversees the Inspire Santa Fe youth mentorship program, wildlife habitat conservation, economic development programming, and active engagement with Mediators Beyond Borders and international peacebuilding activities.

-For the last twenty years I've been working in the social change sector, managing issue and political campaigns, and providing strategy consulting services for national foundations and labor unions.
-I love working with innovators, forward thinkers, and problem solvers.
-My work to-date has included campaign/project management, policy development, impact evaluation, strategic consulting/planning, technology consulting, communications, and creating strategic tools to help advance philanthropy, organizations, campaigns, social good and collective impact.
+For the last twenty years Sandra has been working in the social change sector, managing issue and political campaigns, and providing strategy consulting services for national foundations and labor unions.
+She loves working with innovators, forward thinkers, and problem solvers.
+Her work to-date has included campaign/project management, policy development, impact evaluation, strategic consulting/planning, technology consulting, communications, and creating strategic tools to help advance philanthropy, organizations, campaigns, social good and collective impact.